-- Write a tender document for the works as well as send it out to contractors on your behalf. - Apply for Statutory Consents, such as Listed Building Consent, on your behalf.
+- Write a tender document for the works as well as send it out to contractors on your behalf. - Apply for the grant on your behalf. - Apply for Statutory Consents, such as Listed Building Consent, on your behalf.
 This usually involves scale drawings and detailed specifications which can be produced by the building professional. - Manage and programme the works on site as well as inspect them.
+Manage the budget and payments.